Dr. Parnian Pajouhandeh, Ph.D., C. Psych.

 Carly McDonell, B.A Hons., Intake Coordinator, Student Therapist (Supervised Practice)

-Carly McDonell holds a Bachelor of Arts (Honours) in Forensic Psychology from OntraioTech University.
+Carly McDonell holds a Bachelor of Arts (Honours) in Forensic Psychology from OntraioTech University and a Graduate Certificate in Youth Justice & Interventions from Durham College.
 She has gained experience in the field of mental health through her work at the Durham Rape Crisis Centre (DRCC), Ontario Shores Centre for Mental Health Sciences, John Howard Society (JHS) Durham and Victorian Order of Nurses (VON) Ontario.
 Additionally, Carly has acted as a representative of OntarioTech University through her effort towards initiatives of Feminism and Decolonization.